 Delicious paneer curry goes well with naan, roti or any flatbread.

-For a simple yet comfort weekday dinner, serve matar paneer curry with methi pulao.
+For a simple yet comfort weekday dinner, serve matar paneer curry with vegetable pulao.

 Tips and Tricks